Skip to main content

 While timing (such as an internal organizational restructuring) may provide opportunities for advancement, that alone may not provide a solid rationale for promoting a project manager into a senior PM role.

-Likewise, some may feel that simply being in a role for a certain period of time (for example, 5 years) qualifies one to move into a senior project manager role.
+Oftentimes, organizations will look at leadership skills, project accomplishments, and the capacity to take on more complex tasks as inputs in the career advancement process.
+Or, they might feel that simply being in a role for a certain period of time (for example, 5 years) qualifies someone to move into a senior project manager role.

-This is a form of entitlement that may actually harm your chances of promotion or career advancement.
 Rather than simply putting in the time, it may be more worthwhile to focus on such questions as:

 • What am I doing to help the project team meet their goals?